 C4FM Data Rate and Bandwidth Characteristics

+C4FM is designed to send digital voice and data efficiently without taking up too much bandwidth.
 Most amateur radio C4FM systems operate at a symbol rate of 4800 symbols per second.
 Since each symbol carries two bits of information, the typical raw data rate is 9600 bits per second.

 Typical system characteristics include: